chandrahas316/Hospital-management-system/README.md

 # Hospital Management System

-This is a Hospital Management System designed to simplify the management of various hospital functions, such as appointment scheduling, patient data management, doctor data management, and billing.
+This is a Hospital Management System designed to simplify the management of various hospital functions, such as data management of patients, doctors, non medical staff and nurses.

 ## Installation